gonzalob24/Learning_Central/Python_Programming/README.md

     - Working with arrays or strings:

         - Create a helper function and maintain a reference to the index of the array.
 This avoids copying the array and reduces time complexity.

+## Greedy

+    - Choose the next piece that offers most obvious and immediate benefit.
+    - Works great for problems where choosing a locally optimall solution also leads to the optimal solution
+    - Think about it in terms of layers of a brick wall (local solution) --> after many layers we get a wall (optimal solution)

 ## Dynamic Prgramming